brandur/sorg/content/drafts/idempotency-keys.md

 that it's also recommended that it be handled in a considerate way.
-When a client sees that a network operation has failed, there's a good chance that it's due to an intermittent failure that'll disappear the next time it's retried.
-But there's also a chance that it's a more serious problem that's going to be more persistent, if the remote service is in the middle of an incident that's causing hard downtime for example.
-Not only will subsequent retries of the operation not go through, but they may contribute to further degradation of the already troubled remote.
+When a client sees that a network operation has failed, there's a good chance that it's due to an intermittent failure that'll be gone by the next retry.
+However, there's also a chance that it's a more serious problem that's going to be more tenacious; if the remote service is in the middle of an incident that's causing hard downtime for example.
+Not only will retries of the operation not go through, but they may contribute to further degradation of the already troubled remote.

-It's usually recommended that clients follow something akin to an [exponential backoff][exponential-backoff] algorithm as they receive errors from a remote.
+It's usually recommended that clients follow something akin to an [exponential backoff][exponential-backoff] algorithm as they see errors.
 The client blocks for a brief initial wait time on the first failure, but as the operation continues to fail, it waits proportionally to 2^N, where _N_ is the number of failures that have occurred.
-By backing off exponentially, we can ensure that clients aren't hammering on a downed remote and contributing to the problem themselves.
+By backing off exponentially, we can ensure that clients aren't hammering on a downed remote and contributing to the problem.

 Furthermore, it's also a good idea to add an element of randomness to the wait times.
-If a problem on the remote's end causes a large number of clients to fail at close to the same time, then even if they're backing off, the schedule on which they do could still be close enough to each other that every subsequent retry will hammer the downed service.
+If a problem with a remote causes a large number of clients to fail at close to the same time, then even if they're backing off, the schedule on which they do could still be close enough to each other that every subsequent retry will hammer the downed service.
 This is known as [the thundering herd problem][thundering-herd].
 However, if we add some amount of random "jitter" to the wait time, then there's enough schedule variance between clients that they're less likely to be a problem.

-The Stripe Ruby bindings retry on failure with an idempotency key automatically using increasing backoff times and jitter.
-[You can refer to their implementation yourself][stripe-ruby].
+The Stripe Ruby bindings retry on failure automatically with an idempotency key using increasing backoff times and jitter.
+The implementation for that is pretty simple, and [you can refer to it yourself][stripe-ruby] to see exactly how it works.

 ## Wrapping Up (#wrapping-up)

+If you're going to take anything away from this article, consider the following points:

+1. Make sure that failures are handled.
+Not doing so could leave data managed by a remote service in an inconsistent state that will lead to later problems.

+2. Make sure that failures are handled _safely_ using idempotency and idempotency keys.

+3. Make sure that failures are handled _responsibly_ by using techniques like exponential backoff and random jitter.
+Be considerate of remote services that may be stuck in a degraded state.

 [exponential-backoff]: https://en.wikipedia.org/wiki/Exponential_backoff
 [stripe-keys]: https://stripe.com/docs/api?lang=curl#idempotent_requests